mayarchang/Gross_Conjecture_Evidence/README.md

 # Gross_Conjecture_Evidence
-SAGE file that can be used to compute relation between Fourier coefficients of modular forms of type G2 and the algebraic part of L-functions on GL2.
+SAGE file that can be used to compute relation between Fourier coefficients of modular forms of type G2 and the algebraic part of cubic twist L-functions on GL2.

 # jupyter_notebooks
 SAGE file that computes the relation between: